hschoofs/chirpstack_integrations/example_code/mqtt_nodejs/readme.md

 Also the subscription topic has to be changed according to your application.
 You can also choose the devices and events you want to subscribe to (https://www.chirpstack.io/application-server/integrations/mqtt/).

+The decoding part is an example from adafruit (https://learn.adafruit.com/the-things-network-for-feather/payload-decoding) and not relevant for most applications.

-If you want to insert the data into an influx database, you can take a look at the code from the HTTP-Integration example.
+If you want to insert the data into an influx database, you can take a look at the code from the HTTP-Integration example, since you end up with the same JSON object in both examples.